-- Families with only 1 parent included in the WV WORKS check; - Families with 2 parents included in the check when one or both parents is incapacitated or disabled according to item D below; - Families with 1 parent and 1 stepparent included in the check when they have no common child; - Families with 1 or 2 non-parent caretaker relatives included in the WV WORKS payment;
+- Families with only 1 parent included in the WV WORKS check; - Families with 2 parents included in the check when one or both parents is incapacitated or disabled according to item D below;

-The minimum requirements for each group are found below.

-1. One-Parent Families

-The minimum hours of participation increase over time as follows:

-Federal FΥ 97-98 20 hours/week (average)

-Federal FΥ 99 25 hours/week (average)

-Federal FΥ 2000 30 hours/week (average)

-and later

-The federal fiscal year begins on October 1st of the preceding year, i.e., FY 2000 begins 10/01/99.

-There are 2 special considerations that apply to a 1-parent family in setting work requirements.
-Details of these considerations are below.
+WV INCOME MAINTENANCE MANUAL CHAPTER 24 - WV WORKS ACTIVITIES/REQUIREMENTS 24. , 3 Families with 1 parent and 1 stepparent included in the check when they have no common child; Families with 1 or 2 non-parent caretaker relatives included in the WV WORKS payment; Families with 2 parents included in the check when one or both parents is under age 20; Families with 2 parents included in the check when a parent provides care for a severely disabled child.
+The t below ninimum requirements for each group are found 7.
+1. One-Parent Families The minimum hours of participation increase over time as follows: Federal FY 97-9820 hours/week (average)Federal FY 9925 hours/week (average)Federal FY 200030 hours/week (average)and later The federal fiscal year begins on October 1st of the preceding year, i.e., FY 2000 begins 10/01/99.
+There are 2 special considerations that do not apply to families with 2 parents included in the AG even though the families work requirement is that of a 1-parent family in setting work requirements for a family with parent.
+Details of these considerations are below. a.
+Parent Of A Child Under Age 6 A single parent with a child under age 6 must not be required to participate more than an average of 20 hours/week.
+The parent may choose to participate for more than 20 hours/week, but no sanction may be imposed as long as the 20 hours/week requirement is met.

-a.
-Parent Of A Child Under Age 6
+b.
+Parents Under Age 20

-A single parent with a child under age 6 meets the work participation requirement by participating an average of 20 hours/week.
-The parent may be required to participate more than 20 hours, or may volunteer to participate more than 20 hours, but no sanction may be imposed as long as the average 20 hours/week level is met. b.
-Parent Under Age 20